xenanetworks/tdl-xoa-converter/docs/source/getting_started/using_converter.rst

-Convert Xena RFC GUI Test Config into Xena Python RFC
+Convert GUI Test Config into XOA RFC
 ======================================================

-To converter your old test configuration files into new Xena Python RFC json format, you need to do the following steps.
+To converter Xena RFC GUI test configuration files into XOA RFC json format, you need to do the following steps.

 Step 1.
 Create Project Folder
 ------------------------------

 First, create a folder on your computer at a location you want.
-This folder will be the place where you keep your Xena Python RFC test suites and a simple Python program to load and run them using Xena Python RFC Core framework.
+This folder will be the place where you keep your XOA RFC test suites and a simple Python program to load and run them using XOA RFC Core framework.

 Let's create a folder called ``/my_xoa_project``